-This Privacy Notice sets out information in relation to the processing of data and how privacy of data is protected.
+This Privacy Policy sets out information in relation to the processing of data and how privacy of data is protected.
 The privacy and security of your personal information is extremely important to us.
-We want to make sure you are informed and can be confident about giving us your information.
+We want to make sure you are informed and can feel confident about giving us your information.

 This notice explains why and how we process your data, and explains the rights you have around your data, including the right to access it, and to object to the way it is processed.
 Please see the section on ‘Your rights as a data subject’ for more information.